FlaviuPopescu/ESP8266-WifiPhisher/README.md

 * Check your upload settings and press upload!

 ## :octocat: Contribute
 All contributions are welcome!
 Code, documentation, graphics, or even design suggestions are welcome; use GitHub to its fullest.
-Submit pull requests, contribute tutorials -- whatever you have to offer, it'll be appreciated
+Submit pull requests, contribute tutorials -- whatever you have to offer, it'll be appreciated.

 ## Under Development
 Currently, the ESP8266 WifiPhisher has limited software capabilities.
 New firmware features will be added over time and will eventually reach the point where this project becomes the smallest hacking machine.